keru-ai/take-home-assignment-external/README.md

 ## Technical Details

-**Stack**: FastAPI, React/TypeScript, DuckDB, OpenAI embeddings
-**Key API endpoints**: `/companies`, `/documents`, `/search/*`
-**Search types**: Full-text (`/search/fts`), Vector (`/search/vector`), Hybrid (`/search/hybrid`)
+**Stack**: FastAPI, React/TypeScript, DuckDB, OpenAI embeddings **Key API endpoints**: `/companies`, `/documents`, `/search/*` **Search types**: Full-text (`/search/fts`), Vector (`/search/vector`), Hybrid (`/search/hybrid`)

+### Data Structure

+The dataset includes 18 major public companies' 2019 10-K filings, parsed into structured sections:

+- **Companies**: AMZN, AAPL, MSFT, GOOGL, TSLA, META, NVDA, ORCL, WMT, JPM, V, LLY, BRK-B, and others
+- **Document Sections**: Each 10-K is broken down into standard sections like:
+  - Business descriptions and operations
+  - Risk factors and forward-looking statements
+  - Management discussion & analysis (MD&A)
+  - Financial statements and notes
+  - Legal proceedings and regulatory matters
+  - Corporate governance and executive compensation

+- **Search Capabilities**:
+  - **Full-text search**: Traditional keyword matching across document content
+  - **Vector search**: Semantic similarity using OpenAI embeddings for concept-based queries
+  - **Hybrid search**: Combines both approaches for comprehensive results

+The DuckDB database contains both company metadata and the full document content with pre-computed embeddings, enabling fast retrieval and semantic search across millions of words of financial disclosures.

 ## Notes

-- AI coding tools are fine, but be ready to explain any generated code
+- AI coding tools are fine, but be ready to explain any generated code.
-- The existing demo app shows basic API usage patterns
+- The existing demo app shows basic API usage patterns.
 - You may not be able to hit all of the objectives in 3 hours.
 That's ok.
 Focus on the pieces that will show off your strengths and create a cohesive experience.

 ## Questions?

-If you hit issues with setup or API behavior, just ask.
+If you hit issues with setup or API behavior, just ask: recruiting@keru.ai